 Figuring out when to try getting pregnant can be hard.
 Some people leave it up to chance.
 Others choose to seek the help of a fertility specialist who can help them achieve pregnancy through medical intervention.
-Yet others use at-home ovulation kits, to help them determine the best time to try for a baby.
+Yet others decide to track their fertility themselves and use at-home ovulation kits, to help them determine the best time to try for a baby.
 These kits are extremely helpful for many parents in choosing the best time to try building a family.

 Ovulation is one of the steps of the monthly menstrual cycle.
 During this phase, an egg is released from one or both of a woman’s ovaries.
 Once released, the egg travels through the Fallopian tube.
 It is during this time that a sperm cell can fertilize the egg cell, resulting in pregnancy.
 If the egg cell is not fertilized, the menstrual cycle will carry on as usual.